pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ```
 When the update has completed, you will see two environments listed in the Satellite console under Content -> Content Views.
 In the Content Views page in the Environments section you will see Library and le-ops-rhel8-prem-server listed.

 Let's go back to the Satellite console to see which life cycle environments have the cv-rhel8-prem-server content view.
-Make sure you have Operations Department for your organziation and moline for your location.
+Make sure you have Operations Department for your organization and moline for your location.

-If you are not in the Content view, click Content -> Content View on the left naviagtion bar.
+If you are not in the Content view, click Content -> Content View on the side menu.
 ![Content -> Content View](/images/sat28.png)

 On the Content Views page, click cv-rhel8-prem-server view link.
 ![Content Views click cv-rhel8-prem-server](/images/sat29.png)

-Observe on the cv-rhel8-prem-server page in the Environemtns column, you will see two environments: Library and le-ops-rhel8-prem-server listed.
+Observe on the cv-rhel8-prem-server page in the Environments column, you will see two environments: Library and le-ops-rhel8-prem-server listed.
 ![le-ops-rhel8-prem-server observe Environments](/images/sat30.png)

 All the steps above of course can be completed through the Red Hat Satellite console following the paths outlined with the screen images.